 As obtaining and using Brevital becomes the driving force in someone’s life, all other priorities will become secondary, whether they’re hobbies, relationships, or major responsibilities.
 Over time, the signs of Brevital addiction will become more obvious and overt, including:

-If you recognize any of these signs in your own behavior or observed them in someone else, get help at a professional addiction treatment center as soon as possible.
+If you recognize any of these signs in your own behavior or observed them in someone else, seek help at a professional addiction treatment center as soon as possible.
 This can help to avoid further possible health complications and a potential overdose.

 As a barbiturate, Brevital can cause severe withdrawal symptoms.
 Once someone has reached a point where they use Brevital strictly to fight off withdrawal symptoms, they will no longer feel the euphoria.
 Instead, they will feel anxious and depressed.
 When the craving for Brevital is not met, withdrawal symptoms will appear.
 Without the proper care, withdrawal can be dangerous, and in some cases, fatal.